sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - **LeNet-5**

-  - The goal for this model was to identify handwritten digits in a `32x32x1` gray image.
+  - The goal for this model was to identify handwritten digits in a `32x32x1` grayscale image.
 Here are the drawing of it:
   - ![](Images/05.png)
   - This model was published in 1998.
 The last layer wasn't using softmax back then.
   - It has 60k parameters.
+The softmax performs 10-way classfication.
   - The dimensions of the image decreases as the number of channels increases.
-  - `Conv ==> Pool ==> Conv ==> Pool ==> FC ==> FC ==> softmax` this type of arrangement is quite common.
+  - `Conv ==> Pool ==> Conv ==> Pool ==> FC ==> FC ==> softmax` this type of arrangement is quite common. (note that FC just connects some nodes to some other nodes.)
-  - The activation function used in the paper was Sigmoid and Tanh.
+  - In the original LeCun paper on LeNet, the activation function used in the paper was Sigmoid and Tanh.
 Modern implementation uses RELU in most of the cases.
+  - Moreover, since the paper was written at a time when computation was not developed yet, it was common to have some filters look at specific channels of the input block.
+This was to conserve computational power, and is quite irrelevant today.
+  - The paper also used a sigmoid non-linearity after the pooling layer.
   - [[LeCun et al., 1998.
 Gradient-based learning applied to document recognition]](http://ieeexplore.ieee.org/document/726791/?reload=true)

 - **AlexNet**

   - Named after Alex Krizhevsky who was the first author of this paper.
-The other authors includes Geoffrey Hinton.
+The other authors include Geoffrey Hinton and Ilya Sutskever.

   - The goal for the model was the ImageNet challenge which classifies images into 1000 classes.
 Here are the drawing of the model: